mesmotronic/air-ane-fullscreen/README.md

 AndroidFullScreen.immersiveWidth; // The width of the screen in immersive mode AndroidFullScreen.immersiveHeight; // The height of the screen in immersive mode

-AndroidFullScreen.hideSystemUI(); // Hide system UI until user interacts AndroidFullScreen.showSystemUI(); // Show system UI
+AndroidFullScreen.leanMode(); // Hide system UI until user interacts AndroidFullScreen.showSystemUI(); // Show system UI
 AndroidFullScreen.showUnderSystemUI(); // Extend your app underneath the system UI (Android 4.4+ only) AndroidFullScreen.immersiveMode(); // Hide system UI and keep it hidden (Android 4.4+ only)